scikit-learn/enhancement_proposals/slep011/proposal.rst

 ########

 The proposed solution is to add the classifier to the build which is already mostly prepared from the latest research papers on the topic.
-It will use a fast algorithm which can reduce the factorial nature of the problem as per [2]_.
+430 citations to the original article generally considered as introducing the topic have been recorded [2]_.
+It will use a fast algorithm which can reduce the factorial nature of the problem as per [3]_.

 The classifier will also contain a component to deal with binarization of data which can be used independently, and as part of the model fitting to